-- During 1992, Amnesty International learned of 1,708 prisoners known to have been executed in 35 countries and 2,697 people were sentenced to death in 62 countries.
-The true figures are certainly higher. - By the end of the year, 44 per cent of countries in the world had abolished the death penalty in law or practice.
-47 countries had abolished the death penalty for all offences and 16 for all but exceptional offences, such as wartime crimes.
-A further 20 countries and territories, while retaining the penalty in law, had not carried out any executions for at least 10 years. - 106 countries and territories retain and use the death penalty for ordinary crimes. - China and Iran accounted for 82 per cent of all executions recorded by Amnesty International in 1992.
+- During 1992 Al learned of 1,708 prisoners known to have been executed in 35 countries and 2,697 people were sentenced to death in 62 countries.
+The true figures are certainly higher.

+- -- At the end of the year, 44% of countries in the world had abolished the death penalty in law or practice.
+Forty-seven countries had abolished the death penalty for all offences and 16 for all but exceptional offences, such as wartime crimes.
+A further 20 countries and territories, while retaining the penalty in law, had not carried out any executions for at least 10 years.
+(This paragraph is from the Annual report) - 106 countries and territories retain and use the death penalty for ordinary crimes.
+(106 by the end of 1992 and 104 as of 13 April) - -- China and Iran accounted for 82% of all executions recorded by AI in 1992.